This is the guide for the

 You may want to make sure participants are uploaded to the bracket with

 Multiple things will occur: first the tournament will be marked as started on Challonge, then the bot will send all the initial messages in the defined channels, and finally, the matchs will be launched.

 The beginning is pretty impressive, because a lot of channels will start being created.
 If you host a 128 players tournament, except 64 new channels in new categories.

-First thing to note: if a player does not talk in his channel within the 10
+First thing to note: if a player does not talk in their channel within the 10

-first minutes after the channel creation, he will be disqualified (you can
+first minutes after the channel creation, they will be disqualified (you can

 customize or disable this delay with